-We've listed our choice samplers in price order to make it easier for you to find the right one for your budget.
-Our handy price widgets also display the latest and best prices from our trusted retailers.
+We've listed our pick of samplers in price order to make it quicker and easier for you to find the right choice for your budget.
+Our useful price widgets also display the latest and best prices from our trusted retail partners.

-We've included some in-depth buying advice at the end of this guide, so if you'd like to read more, click the link.
-If you'd rather just get to the products, keep scrolling.
+What’s more, we've included some in-depth buying advice at the tail end of this guide, so if you'd like to read more, just click the link.
+If you'd rather just get to the products, let’s get started…

 Best samplers: MusicRadar's choice

-It's pretty clear that if you are in the market for a hardware sampler, you first need to decide whether you want one of the more reasonably-priced sampling options or a fully-blown workstation to make complete tunes with.
+If you’re in the market for a hardware sampler, you will first need to decide whether you want to go for one of the more affordable sampling machines in this guide or a fully-fledged workstation to make complete tracks with.

-In the former category, while each of the best samplers in our guide below has its merits - both in terms of ease-of-use and capabilities - we're drawn towards the Elektron Digitakt (opens in new tab) which is easily the most fun.
-Loading up a bank of samples, tweaking them within the unit, and then making use of the Digitakt's incredibly deep sequencing tricks made us smile like kids in a sweet shop.
-Regular firmware updates, like its Overbridge software companion, have added genuinely useful features for DAW integration too.
-Once you've got over the learning curve - seriously, read the manual - you'll have the keys to an incredibly exciting sampling/sequencing powerhouse.
+In the former category, while each of the best samplers in our guide below has its strong points - both in terms of capabilities and ease-of-use - we're compelled to recommend the Elektron Digitakt which is by far the most fun to play with.
+Loading up a bank of samples, manipulating them within the machine, and then making use of its impressively deep sequencer made us grin like kids in a sweet shop.

-We also rate NI's Maschine+ , a workstation capable of producing great tunes via sampling and on-board synths, or in conjunction with your computer.
-It also doubles as an audio interface and comes with a bundle of fantastic NI software.
-Like Tracker, Maschine+ may be more than you need for sampling, but if you are computer averse then these really are great sampling workstations.
+For the bigger, DAW-in-a-box workstation options, we rate NI's Maschine+ , a legendary workstation capable of producing great tunes via sampling and onboard synths, or in partnership with your computer.
+It also doubles as an audio interface and comes with a bundle of fantastic (and free) NI software.
+Maschine+ may offer than you need for sampling, but if you are computer-averse, then this is the option for you.

 Best samplers: Product guide